tnordquist/personal-android-project-rbrazell1/docs/users.md

 so that I am able to make recommendations to my friends later.</li><br>
   <li>I want to be able to add a new bar that I'm at to my saved places on Google maps
 so I can keep track of the places I have been to.</li><br>
-  <li>I want to be able to show all the drink ratings and reviews I've saved for a specific bar
+  <li>I want to be able to show all the drink drinkRatings and reviews I've saved for a specific bar
 so I can go back to the bars I liked the best.</li>

 </ol>